Background pattern

 Consult your doctor, pharmacist, or nurse before starting to take Ameride:

-• if you have or have had any medical problems or any allergies, inform your doctor.
+• if you have or have had any medical problems or allergies, inform your doctor.

-• inform your doctor if you have high levels of potassium in plasma.
-Inform your doctor if you have any heart or lung disease, liver or kidney problems, gout, or lupus erythematosus (autoimmune disease), or if you are being treated with other diuretics.
-In such cases, your doctor may modify the dosage of your medications.
+• inform your doctor if you have high potassium levels in your blood.
+Inform your doctor if you have any heart or lung problems, liver or kidney problems, gout, or lupus (an autoimmune disease), or if you are being treated with other diuretics.
+In such cases, your doctor may adjust the dose of your medications.

-• if you have diabetes (high blood sugar levels), consult your doctor, as treatment with thiazides may require adjustment of the dosage of antidiabetic medications, including insulin.
+• if you have diabetes (high blood sugar levels), consult your doctor, as treatment with thiazides may require an adjustment of the dose of antidiabetics, including insulin.

-• before surgical interventions or anesthesia (including dental procedures) inform your doctor or dentist that you are taking Ameride, as a sudden drop in blood pressure may occur associated with anesthesia.
+• before surgical interventions or anesthesia (even at the dentist), inform your doctor or dentist that you are taking Ameride, as a sudden drop in blood pressure associated with anesthesia may occur.

-• if you have had skin cancer or if a skin lesion appears unexpectedly during treatment, consult your doctor.
-The treatment with hydrochlorothiazide, particularly long-term use at high doses, may increase the risk of certain types of skin and lip cancer (non-melanoma skin cancer).
-Protect your skin from sun exposure and UV rays while taking Ameride.
+• if you have had skin cancer or if you develop an unexpected skin lesion during treatment, consult your doctor.
+Treatment with hydrochlorothiazide, especially long-term use at high doses, may increase the risk of certain types of skin and lip cancer (non-melanoma skin cancer).
+Protect your skin from sun and UV exposure while taking Ameride.

 • if you have had respiratory or pulmonary problems (such as inflammation or fluid in the lungs) after taking hydrochlorothiazide in the past.
 If you experience severe shortness of breath or difficulty breathing after taking Ameride, seek medical attention immediately.